September 13, 2025

 Engaging a Real Estate Agent

-- Negotiation Skills: A skilled agent can leverage their market knowledge to negotiate better terms and prices.
-Ensure your agent understands your needs and budget constraints.
+• Negotiation Skills: Ensure your agent understands your needs and budget

 Making an Offer